 Patient experience is no longer just about the quality of care measurements and outcomes.
 Today, there are no less than 12 aspects that combine to create the patient experience, and each one can have a profound impact on your ability to attract and retain patients.

 The aspects that create today’s patient experience.

-A key to drive patient satisfaction is developing a culture beyond clinical care that includes a digital culture of wellness to support practice efficiency, productivity and perceived value.
-It also involves enhancing patient communication, personalization and engagement.
+A key to driving patient satisfaction is developing a culture beyond clinical care that includes a digital culture of wellness to support practice efficiency, productivity, and perceived value.
+It also involves enhancing patient communication, personalization, and engagement.

 Below we’ll define exactly what patient engagement is and break down top-level strategies you can use to stay connected to your patients outside traditional clinic walls and between the lines of care you provide.

 What’s the Difference Between Patient Engagement and Patient Experience?